 eMuseum and NAGPRA

-Also helping advance research at the Museum has been the integration of TMS with eMuseum web publishing software.
+Also helping advance research at the Museum has been the integration of TMS with eMuseum online collections software.
 Before the Peabody put their collection online, researchers would come for weeks or months at a time to sift through objects.
-With eMuseum web access, researchers can see the collection, select the objects they wanted to study, and come to the Museum for a shorter time.
+With eMuseum web access, researchers could see the collection, select the objects they wanted to study, and come to the Museum for a shorter time.
 Reducing research time helps to reduce the number of collection artifacts being moved and handled, and decreases staff time spent supervising researchers.
 Within three years of putting their collections online, research increased by 300%, without the need to increase staff.